 WeCare is an exciting new initiative designed to promote positive mental health and wellbeing for seafarers across the world.

-To succeed WeCare not only supports seafarers, we support their foundations – family, friends and loved ones.
-WeCare wellbeing courses are available to the families, friends and loved ones of seafarers through our Family Support Networks in the Philippines.
-We can also provide bespoke family sessions upon request.
-Providing mental health and welfare support to both seafarers and their loved ones builds trust and understanding between them.
-Our WeCare programme is designed to help seafarers and their families navigate some of the challenges they may experience and feel empowered.
+Both of these WeCare wellbeing courses are now available to the family, friends and loved ones of Seafarers through our Family Support Network in the Philippines.
+We are also now able to provide bespoke family sessions upon request.
+Our sessions aim to help seafarers and their families navigate some of the challenges that they may experience and generally feel empowered.

 - Social Communication – Exploring links between social media, long-distance relations and our mental health and wellbeing.
 This course enables seafarers and their families to understand how social media and long distance relationships affect their mental health.
 It promotes coping strategies to apply on both sides of a relationship to champion positive mental health and wellbeing.

 - Financial Wellbeing – Exploring links between money, relationships and our mental health and wellbeing.
 This course empowers seafarers and their families to manage their mental health through applying financial coping strategies such as budgeting, saving and risk assessments.

 Each of our WeCare wellbeing courses can be offered through four different formats: